 Burton, AL, Hay, P, Kleitman, S, Smith, E, Raman, J, Swinbourne, J, Touyz, SW & Abbott, MJ 2017, 'Confirmatory factor analysis and examination of the psychometric properties of the eating beliefs questionnaire', BMC PSYCHIATRY, vol. 17.View/Download from: Publisher's site

-Raman, J, Hay, P & Smith, E 2014, 'Manualised Cognitive Remediation Therapy for adult obesity: study protocol for a randomised controlled trial.', Trials, vol. 15, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Raman, J, Hay, P & Smith, E 2014, 'Manualised Cognitive Remediation Therapy for adult obesity: study protocol for a randomised controlled trial.', Trials, vol. 15, pp. 1-9.View/Download from: Publisher's site

 BACKGROUND: Research has shown that obese individuals have cognitive deficiencies in executive function, leading to poor planning and impulse control, and decision-making difficulties.
 An intervention that could help reduce these deficits and in turn help weight loss maintenance is Cognitive Remediation Therapy for Obesity (CRT-O).
 We aim to examine the efficacy of manualised CRT-O, which is intended to improve executive function, enhance reflective practice and help weight loss maintenance.
 METHODS/DESIGN: A randomised controlled trial (registered with the Australian New Zealand Clinical Trials Registry) will be conducted.
 First, 90 obese adults (body mass index >30 kg/m2) in the community will receive three weekly sessions of a group Behaviour Weight Loss Treatment (BWLT), and then will be randomised either to receive CRT-O or to enter a no-treatment control group.
 CRT-O training will comprise twice-weekly sessions of 45 minutes over a 4 to 6 week period, for a total of eight sessions.
 Measurement points will be at baseline, post CRT-O (or 4 to 6 weeks after BWLT for the no-treatment control), 3 months post treatment and 1 year post treatment.
 The primary outcome will be executive function and secondary outcome measures will include participants' body mass index, hip to waist ratio, eating behaviours and quality of life.
 DISCUSSION: This is the first study of its kind to examine the efficacy of Cognitive Remediation Therapy for obese adults through a randomised controlled trial.
 TRIAL REGISTRATION: Australian New Zealand Clinical Trials Registry number: 12613000537752.
 Date of registration: 14 May 2013.

-Raman, J, Smith, E & Hay, P 2013, 'The clinical obesity maintenance model: an integration of psychological constructs including mood, emotional regulation, disordered overeating, habitual cluster behaviours, health literacy and cognitive function.', Journal of Obesity, vol. 2013, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Raman, J, Smith, E & Hay, P 2013, 'The clinical obesity maintenance model: an integration of psychological constructs including mood, emotional regulation, disordered overeating, habitual cluster behaviours, health literacy and cognitive function.', Journal of Obesity, vol. 2013, pp. 1-9.View/Download from: Publisher's site

 Psychological distress and deficits in executive functioning are likely to be important barriers to effective weight loss maintenance.
 The purpose of this paper is twofold.
 First, in the light of recent evidence in the fields of neuropsychology and obesity, particularly on the deficits in the executive function in overweight and obese individuals, a conceptual and theoretical framework of obesity maintenance is introduced by way of a clinical obesity maintenance model (COMM).
 It is argued that psychological variables, that of habitual cluster Behaviors, emotional dysregulation, mood, and health literacy, interact with executive functioning and impact on the overeating/binge eating behaviors of obese individuals.
 Second, cognizant of this model, it is argued that the focus of obesity management should be extended to include a broader range of maintaining mechanisms, including but not limited to cognitive deficits.
 Finally, a discussion on potential future directions in research and practice using the COMM is provided.